Keyboardly-App/keyboardly-dev/doc/Addon.md

 4. Create xml layout like a common layout for fragments or activity.
 Please take a look the [resource file rule](#resource-file-rules) and [styling](#styling).<br>
    And here is some note for layout xml of action view:<br>

-   - must contain a back button for navigation back to add on / keyboard navigation, because back press (on physics device) will detected from the launcher system and hide the keyboard itself.
+   - must contain a back button for navigation back to add on / keyboard navigation, because back press (on physics device) will detect from the launcher system and hide the keyboard itself.
    - the parent layout height should `MATCH_PARENT`
    - minimum height total of about 250 dp, if not the view will look hanging & not fulfill the keyboard
    - for `EditText` set focusable to `false` and use `setOnClickListener` for action `requestInput()`.